 Do You Have Access to Confidential, Private Space?

 If you don't have a room or space where you can access counselling in private and confidentially then online counselling will not be possible.
 AT THE CURRENT TIME, MANY PEOPLE ARE AT HOME WITH THEIR FAMILIES AND SO BEING CREATIVE ABOUT FINDING THIS PRIVATE SPACE IS IMPORTANT.
 OTHER CLIENTS HAVE BEEN USING THEIR CARS, SHEDS, CARAVANS.

 If you share a computer, and don't want anyone to know that you are accessing counselling, then you may wish to password protect your personal desktop and clear your search history once a counselling session has ended or even consider preventing others from using your computer

-Are You Able To Use A Computer?
+Are You Able To Use A Techonology?